Mikael-Nilsson/hundscrape/readme.md

 "We" are looking into the possibility to adopt a dog from a dog shelter "around here", so I wanted to see how the turnover of available dogs was, how many are adopted and especially how often dogs get returned.
 So I wrote a small Python script.

+20210309: It hit me that selenium is unnessecary in this case, all the data is reachable with a simple REST GET.
+At the same time I've decided on Azure functions for this project, so I'll be changing that too.

 20210204: Just realised I can't reasonably run chromedriver in a lambda, so I'll have to postpone the deploying to AWS for the time being.
 It s'x, but I guess it's like they say: back to the drawing board.
 In the meantime I'll simply have to run it manually and locally from time to time.

 20210119: Got support for storing images and csvs on Dropbox